Want to come and look around first?

 “At first I thought Alexander seemed a little uninterested, but we got home and he announced, “I can speak German: Alles“!!! [“Everything!“] He then requested a German video, and later a German bedtime story.
 He has since been asking to return, so it seems necessary that I should get his name on the waiting list!”

-And another mother’s comment:
+And another parent’s comment:

 “This might sound crazy, but I took a look around the room at lunch time, and I could see that these kids are from families who really care about quality education and take the aims of the GAP seriously.
 All the lunches were quality, healthy meals – lots of fruit, vegetables, wholewheat bread, even some German rye breads (!) – and the kids were very at home with that.
 Even the way lots of the kids were dressed – there was a definite European quality to it.
 I had this feeling the kids there were expected to go far in life!
 I’d love for my daughter to have that advantage in life of a second language.
 Where do I sign?!”